The Ultimate City Escape is in the covers of the Upland World.

 The timing of upland hunting is a bit different than most hunting engagements.
 Have an unusual work schedule?
 No reason to feel guilty sleeping in, the birds will be there all day.
 Still want to see the sunrise?
 Enjoy.
 There are not the restrictions of early morning and late evening to hinder how you choose your adventure.

 Since those first city escapes to the Northwoods, I have had the pleasure to meet some talented upland hunters.
 As I began to alter my own methods, I thought it would be important that there be more knowledge readily available to novice upland hunters.
-That is why we began Basic Uplander.
-Although it is in its infant stages, we continue to expand articles (and eventually videos) to help satisfy not just city dwellers, but anyone looking to pursue upland hunting.
+That is why we continue to expand articles (and eventually videos) to help satisfy not just city dwellers, but anyone looking to pursue upland hunting.

 If a true wilderness hunting experience is what you dream of from your high-rise office, upland hunting is just the adventure to satisfy those day dreams of the ultimate city escape.